How do I Read a Summary of Benefits and Coverage?

 Q4: What if I don’t understand a term?

-Use the SBC glossary or refer to the Department of Labor’s official SBC glossary.
+Check the SBC glossary or the Department of Labor’s version.

 Q5: Can I get the SBC in another language or format?

-Yes.
-Federal law requires insurers to provide translations and accessible versions on request
+Yes, federal law requires insurers to provide translations or accessible versions if you ask.

 Post Comment